Pregnancy in Renal Disease

 Fertility is also affected by psychosocial issues such as lower libido; with body image, concurrent disease and fatigue secondary to anaemia, and suboptimal nutrition all suspected to contribute (5).
 The time commitment to dialysis and relationship issues that can be associated with this may also play a role in reduced conception rates (6).

-Renal transplantation restores fertility and reduces both maternal and foetal risk.
+Renal transplantation restores fertility and reduces both maternal and fetal risk.
 Pregnancy is not recommended within 12 months of transplantation in order to minimise the risk of acute rejection, and to ensure stable graft function with established doses of maintenance immunosuppression (6-8).

 Risks of Pregnancy